ministryofjustice/hmpps-probation-integration-services/projects/arns-and-delius/README.md

 This integration service provides an API to get the limitations (exclusions and restrictions) for a user.

 ## Business need

-Provides a background person on probation information to the client.
+To allow the Assess Risks and Needs (ARNS) service to prevent unauthorised access to a probation case.

 ## Data dependencies
 This depends on Delius for up-to-date information on the restrictions and exclusions applied to a user.

-### Context Map - Probation Search data
+### Context Map

 ![](../../doc/tech-docs/source/images/arns-and-delius-context-map.svg)